Follow TV Tropes

 • Suddenly Voiced:

 • Tag Along Kid: The Waterdeep Orphans sometimes occupy slots in the formation in variants.
-It's played straight with the Light of Xaryxix campaign with Squiddly taking a permanent slot in the center of the formation for the entire campaign.
+It's played straight with the Light of Xaryxis campaign, with Squiddly taking a permanent slot in the center of the formation for the entire campaign.

 • They Killed Kenny Again: Spurt the Kobold Inventor's main gimmick is based on him dying and turning into a spirit via his Ultimate (where an angry giant smashes him with a hammer alongside with other enemies).
 He comes back to life once the cooldown on his Ultimate is nearly over.

 • Video Game Cruelty Potential: Zig-Zagged.
 On one hand, some of the enemies you face are innocent but drunk townspeople, and you kill them in order to progress.
-On the other hand, they'll all trying to kill you if you don't kill them first.
-Later levels introduced avert this trope by making the innocent people run away instead of dying.
+On the other hand, they're all trying to kill you if you don't kill them first, so...
+Later levels avert this trope by making the innocent people run away instead of dying.

-• Violence is the Only Option: Pretty much everything can be solved by beating up monsters/people, or beating them up to collect something they drop.
+• Violence is the Only Option: Pretty much everything can be solved by beating up monsters, beating up people, or beating monsters and/or people up to collect something they drop.

 Top